ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Humanitarian.md

 ---
 - [[Philanthropist|Nathan Cain - Philanthropist]]  - Your husband!
 - [[General|Vladimir Grey - General]]  - Your father!
 Needless to say, you have differing views.
 - [[Author|Rebecca Ramos - Author]]  - A good friend from your youth.
-She often jokes that you've inspired some of your characters.
+She often jokes that you've inspired some of her characters.
-- [[Secretary|Rakeeta Brown - Secretary]]  - Rakeeta use to be your secretary at the non-profit.
-You use to get along fabulously and were good friends!
-However, she left because she got offered better pay somewhere else.
-You were happy for her and her advancement, but you've never really forgiven her for leaving you either.
+- [[Secretary|Rakeeta Brown - Secretary]]  - Rakeeta used to be your secretary at the non-profit.
+You got along fabulously, but she left when she was offered better pay somewhere else.
+You were happy for her, but you've never really forgiven her for leaving you either.
 There's been a bit of a rift between you two since.